Free and open-source software: Oracle v. Google

 In August 2010, Oracle sued Google, claiming that its use of Java in Android infringed on Oracle's copyrights and patents.
 In May 2012, the trial judge determined that Google did not infringe on Oracle's patents and ruled that the structure of the Java APIs used by Google was not copyrightable.
 The jury found that Google infringed a small number of copied files, but the parties stipulated that Google would pay no damages.
 Oracle appealed to the Federal Circuit, and Google filed a cross-appeal on the literal copying claim.

-As part/driver of a new socio-economic model
+Economics

 By defying ownership regulations in the construction and use of information—a key area of contemporary growth—the Free/Open Source Software (FOSS) movement counters neoliberalism and privatization in general.

-By realizing the historical potential of an "economy of abundance" for the new digital world FOSS may lay down a plan for political resistance or show the way towards a potential transformation of capitalism.
+By realizing the historical potential of an "economy of abundance" for the new digital world, FOSS may lay down a plan for political resistance or show the way towards a potential transformation of capitalism.

 According to Yochai Benkler, Jack N. and Lillian R. Berkman Professor for Entrepreneurial Legal Studies at Harvard Law School, free software is the most visible part of a new economy of commons-based peer production of information, knowledge, and culture.
 As examples, he cites a variety of FOSS projects, including both free software and open-source.